saibhanush/saibhanush/README.md

 🚀
 2024 BTech Grad CS(AI&ML)| Ex-Amazon Transportation Specialist | Scaler Learner (Java & Full-Stack Dev ’24-’26)

 Hey there!
 I’m a tech enthusiast transitioning from logistics tech at Amazon to full-stack development.
-Currently upskilling at Scalar with a focus on:
+Currently upskilling at Scaler with a focus on:

 Java (OOP, DSA, Spring Boot)